Also known as: Pelvic relaxation - uterine prolapse, Pelvic floor hernia or Prolapsed uterus

 - Lack of estrogen after menopause

-- Anything that puts pressure on the pelvic muscles, including chronic cough and obesity
+- Conditions that put pressure on the pelvic muscles, such as chronic cough and obesity

 - Pelvic tumor (rare)

-- Frequent urination or a sudden urge to empty the bladder
+- Leaking urine or sudden urge to empty the bladder

 - Low backache